rodolfomercedes12/rodolfomercedes12/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Devshia
+- 🔭 I’m currently working on Devshia.
 - 🌱 I’m currently learning ...
-NodeJs
+NodeJs.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-AWS
+AWS.
 - 💬 Ask me about ...
-Flutter & Dart
+Flutter & Dart.
 - 📫 How to reach me: rodolfomercedes12@gmail.com

 -->